Time Well Spent

 Exceptions to Taking In-class Final Examinations at the Scheduled Block of Time or Place

-Accommodations for students with documented disabilities are determined in consultation with the Disability and Access Specialists in the Academic Support Centers and the instructor.
+Accommodations for students with documented disabilities are determined in consultation with the disability and access specialists in the Center for Advising and Academic Support (CAAS) and the instructor.

 Multilingual Student Accommodations

-Accommodations for students with certified, special English-language needs are determined in consultation with the Academic Support Centers and the instructor.
+Accommodations for students with certified, special English-language needs are determined in consultation with the Center for Advising and Academic Support (CAAS) and the instructor.

 Rare, Special Circumstances